Eldritch Instinct System Reference Document (v0.8)

 Inventory

 Characters have a total of 9 inventory slots.
 Most items such as a magazine or a flashlight take up one slot, and small items can be bundled together.
 Bulky items take up two slots and are typically two-handed or awkward to carry.

-Anyone carrying a full inventory (e.g. filling all 9 slots) is reduced to 0 HP.
+Anyone carrying a full inventory (e.g. filling all 9 slots) or something very heavy is reduced to 0 HP.
 A PC cannot carry more items than their inventory allows.

 As carrying bulky weapons would raise suspicion, it is generally assumed that PCs keep their bulky weapons hidden in their car or at home, unless the players say otherwise.